Felix Gonzalez-Torres (American, b. Cuba, 1957–1996)

-Felix Gonzales-Torres emerged in the late 1980s as one of several young artists who were engaged in invigorating a Minimalist geometric vocabulary by infusing it with subject matter.
-Using photography, painting, and sculpture.
-Gonzalez-Torres created quietly evocative works that address social issues and explore the intersection between private and public experience.
+Felix Gonzalez-Torres emerged in the late 1980s as one of several young artists who were engaged in invigorating a minimalist geometric vocabulary by infusing it with subject matter.
+Using photography, painting, and sculpture, Gonzalez-Torres created quietly evocative works that address social issues and explore the intersection between private and public experience.

 Gonzalez-Torres, who died in 1996, was born in Guaimaro, Cuba, and was raised in Puerto Rico.
 He moved to New York in 1979.
 His art can be divided into several overlapping series, including works made of stacks of paper, wrapped candies, and strings of lights.
 His earliest works, dating from 1983, are photographs printed onto jigsaw puzzles.
 In 1986 he began a series of word portraits commemorating individuals, institutions, or historical events with texts describing significant moments in the subject’s history.
 He enlarged one of these works in 1989 to billboard size for a public project in New York, and subsequently produced billboards with texts or images in several cities.
 In his candy works, begun in 1990, Gonzalez-Torres created piles of wrapped candies that lie directly on the floor to be picked up and consumed by viewers.
 The following year he introduced a series of works composed of strings of ordinary light bulbs that can be installed in any manner—hung from the ceiling like festival lights or dimmed and lying on the floor, evoking a more somber mood.